siliconwitchery/docs/micropython/pin.md

 last_modified_date: May 10th 2022, 06:27 PM
 ---

-# `machine.Pin` – Functions to control the nRF GPIO
+# `machine.Pin` – Functions to control the nRF GPIO pins

 ---

-The `machine.Pin` class contains all of the classes and methods to control the nRF52 GPIO.
-Import it with:
+The `machine.Pin` class contains all of the functions to control the nRF52 GPIO.
+Import it using

 ```python
 from machine import Pin
 ```

-To see what's contained inside the class you can use the `help()` command:
+To see what's contained inside the class you can use the `help()` command

 ```python
 help(Pin)